2021 Colombian protests: Timeline

 The National Strike Committee announced on 3 May that another day of protests would be held on 5 May, criticizing the Duque government for not convening with groups to make negotiations.
 During the first week of May, hundreds of university students turned off their webcams during virtual classes and shared posts online in solidarity with the strike.

 President of Ecuador Lenín Moreno and Vice President of Colombia Marta Lucía Ramírez released statements on 5 May 2021 alleging that the protests were organized by Venezuela, stating that they were supported by President of Venezuela Nicolás Maduro.
 President Moreno, speaking at an Inter-American Institute for Democracy (IID) meeting in Miami beside Secretary General of the Organization of American States Luis Almagro, stated that "the intelligence organizations of Ecuador have detected the gross interference of dictator Maduro, ... in what is happening right now in Colombia".
-Vice president Ramírez would also release a statement saying that the protests were "perfectly planned, financed and executed" by Venezuela, stating that Maduro was attempting to install an allied government.
+Vice President Ramírez would also release a statement saying that the protests were "perfectly planned, financed and executed" by Venezuela, stating that Maduro was attempting to install an allied government.
 Minister of Foreign Affairs of Venezuela, Jorge Arreaza, rejected President Moreno's accusations, saying that the Ecuadorian president was attempting to distract from his own "incompetence".
 Later in the day, protesters attempted to storm the Capitolio Nacional in Plaza Bolívar, Bogotá while some legislative sessions were occurring and were dispersed by authorities.

 On 20 May 2021, Colombia was removed as co-host for the 2021 Copa América amid the ongoing protests.
 Road blockades continued through 20 May, most prominently in the departments of Cauca, Huila, and Valle del Cauca, in spite of a recent presidential order protecting protesters' freedom of movement.
 The blockades caused shortages in food and gasoline and made it harder for exports to leave the country.
 Protests against the celebration of football matches have been part of the debate.

 A car bomb was detonated at a military outpost on Colombia's border with Venezuela in Cúcuta on 15 June 2021.
-The attack resulted with thirty-six people injured, with the United States embassy in Bogota reporting that U.S. troops present experienced insignificant injuries.
+The attack resulted in thirty-six people injured, with the United States embassy in Bogota reporting that U.S. troops present experienced insignificant injuries.
 Days later on 25 June, President Duque traveled to Cúcuta by helicopter with Minister of Defense, Diego Molano, Minister of the Interior, Daniel Palacios and the Governor of Norte de Santander, Silvano Serrano.
 While in a landing approach towards Camilo Daza International Airport, Duque's helicopter was struck by six rounds of gunfire.
 Paramilitary groups denied being involved in the attack.